March 19, 2019, 11:45 a.m.

 Room CC9, Level -1 (Conference Centre)

-As the line between fact and fiction in politics becomes increasingly blurred, the need for effective strategies to convey facts to voters, so that they can hold elected leaders accountable, is more pressing than ever before.
+As the line between fact and fiction in politics becomes increasingly blurred, the need for effective strategies to convey facts to voters and hold elected leaders accountable is more pressing than ever before.

 The mode of communication, whether it be text message, newspapers, radio, video screenings or social networks, impacts on outcomes such as voters’ knowledge and beliefs, vote choice, candidate responses, and even elected officials’ allocation of resources to local communities.